CenaShabani/Recommendation-System-Netflix/README.md

 # Recommendation-System-Jokes

+Building a recommendation system using the JesterDataset data using the KNN and SVD models.

 # Recommendation-System-movies

-Building a recommendation system using the JesterDataset and netflix prize data using the KNN and SVD models.
+Building a recommendation system using the netflix prize data using the KNN and SVD models.